MartinDo24/Analyze-Payment-Transaction-Performance-to-Optimize-Operations-E-commerce-Business-Python/README.md

 ## Task 2: Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?

-- Goal: Identify if there are any products that violate the rule where each product_id is only owned by one team
+-Goal: Identify if there are any products that violate the rule where each product_id is only owned by one team

 -Approach